pkdawson/imgui-godot/README.md

 ### Signals

-You can also connect to the `ImGuiLayout` signal, and use ImGui in the method which handles that signal.
+You can also connect to the `imgui_layout` signal, and use ImGui in the method which handles that signal.
 This is strongly recommended if you're using process thread groups in Godot 4.1 or later.

 ```csharp
 ImGuiGD.Connect(OnImGuiLayout);